 Tentative Analysis Plan:

 Our plan is to start with data cleaning & preparation to remove incomplete or irrelevant entries as needed.
 Then we will summarize the data with descriptive statistics to see trends in AI usage, demographics, and customer satisfaction.
 We will also use sentiment analysis and/or correlation analysis depending on availability of open-ended data, if open-ended responses are available in other data we will use sentiment analysis.
 We will use threshold analysis to identify the point when AI usage begins to correlate with increased negative sentiment and/or reduced satisfaction.
 We will also build a model to predict the likelihood of negative customer sentiment/satisfaction based on AI usage and other predictor variables.
+What initial model(s) would you use?
+Could you apply a segmentation analysis to help describe these customers from the dataset you have?

 Pitfalls and Challenges: